exponentis/ai-assistant-voice-controlled-terminal-interface/README.md

 # ai-chat-terminal-with-voice

-Python terminal that enables a User/Assistant conversation driven by a content generation function and takes both text and voice as user input
+Python terminal that enables a User/Assistant conversation driven by a content generation function, taking both text and voice as user input

 ## Usage